schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-06-28-tt-distilled.md

 ![Miriam](/img/miriam2023.jpg){:class="materialboxed"}{:width="250"}{:style="float:right;margin-left:10px;"}
 <br>
-## Cost:
+## Hard facts:
-6000 Euro including cost for overnight stay and food for the seminar weekend, excluding travel cost to the location
+* 6000 Euro including cost for overnight stay and food for the seminar weekend, excluding travel cost to the location.
+* Next group is starting in **October 2023**.

 <br>
 ## Your trainer: Miriam Schmidberger